ranojoyadh/hello-world/README.md

 # hello-world
 just an example
-Tring to understand how Git Hub works
+Trying to understand how Git Hub works